uva-engineering-decision-analysis/class_notes/Session_7.md

 ## The Cloud Hunter's Problem

-There were clients here who were atmosphoric scientists.
+There were clients here who were atmospheric scientists.
 They had limited budget, which is the flight hours.
 In order to collect data, they have to fly a plane into the certain type of the clouds.
-In this application they were looking for the boundry layers.
+In this application they were looking for the boundary layers.
 The Cloud Hunter wants to collect data from inside *liquid boundary layer clouds*.
-They were looking for particular atmosphoric conditions and they have to make their decisions about when and where they wanted to make their plane fly.
+They were looking for particular atmospheric conditions and they have to make their decisions about when and where they wanted to make their plane fly.
 They do not know in advance that where or not they are going to get the conditions that they are looking for that are suitable for data collection for the kinds of the program they had in their mind.
 The Cloud Hunter’s Problem concerns how to allocate a fixed budget of flight hours between dates over the course of a field season.

 Fly/No-fly decisions must be made 1 day ahead, based on imperfect day-ahead forecasts of whether conditions are good or bad for collecting required data.

-To solve this problem, traditionally the decision making process features a lot of atmosphoric scientists sitting arround the table and looking at the maps of the forcasts and argueing with each other.
-In that situation, they got tons of the forcasts and discuss it with each other. they may not have done a bad job about figuring out what is the probability of the having good weather tommorrow.
+To solve this problem, traditionally the decision-making process features a lot of atmospheric scientists sitting around the table and looking at the maps of the forecasts and arguing with each other.
+In that situation, they got tons of the forecasts and discuss it with each other. they may not have done a bad job about figuring out what is the probability of the having good weather tomorrow.
 However, they may not have been good at figuring out what is the opportunity cost of using up some of the flight hours from the budget.
-They may risk and  used up the flight in the bad condithions and there is some cost in terms of less optionality to take advantage of possibly more promissing conditions later in the field season.
+They may risk and used up the flight in the bad conditions and there is some cost in terms of less optionality to take advantage of possibly more promising conditions later in the field season.
 The brain cannot do dynamic optimization and statistical process.

 ## Formal model of the Cloud Hunter's decision problem